Fluoride Treatments and Their Benefits

 After fluoride treatments from your dentist’s clinic, it is important that you do not eat, drink or smoke for half an hour.
 This will ensure that the fluoride stays intact in your teeth for a longer period of time.

-The use of fluoride treatments are proven to be beneficial to be given to both adults and children.
+The use of fluoride treatments is proven to be beneficial to be given to both adults and children.
 They are essential in fighting decay and strengthening your teeth.